-6 Ways to ShowYou have the skills and employer needs
+6 Ways to ShowYou have the skills employers need

 Employers want employees who are able to work well with others, adapt to change, and solve problems.
-They know that employees with strong soft skills will succeed, even if the specific skills needed for a job change.
+They know that employees with these skills will succeed, even if the specific skills needed for a job change.

 Here are six ways to show an employer you have the soft skills they need.